 - Buy your jointer or planer from a reputable dealer, and follow the manufacturer’s instructions carefully.

 - It’s important to register a new jointer or planer with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.

 - Use our free online checker to see if you have any recalled electrical items.

-- Check that your appliance has a UK plug; if it doesn’t, don’t try to use a UK travel adaptor.
+- heck that your appliance has a UK plug; if it doesn’t, don’t try to use a UK travel adaptor.
 Get in touch with the retailer and ask for their advice.

 - Do regular checks of the plug and socket for burn marks, sounds of ‘arcing’ (buzzing or crackling) or if it feels too hot to touch.
 If you have fuses blowing or circuit-breakers tripping then contact a registered electrician to investigate.

 - Any socket you plan to use to plug in a joiner or planer should have RCD (residual current device) Protection.
 An RCD is a life-saving device that protects against dangerous electric shock and reduces the risk of electrical fires.
 If you don’t have RCD protection in your fuse box for your sockets, consider using an RCD plug to protect you and your property from serious appliance faults.

 - Regularly (and carefully) inspect the blades on your jointer and planer to ensure they’re sharp enough and in good working order.

 - Always ensure the jointer or planer is switched off before you plug it in.

 - Wear a dust mask, safety glasses and hearing protection when using a jointer or planer, and don’t wear loose clothing or jewellery that could get caught in the mechanism.